 The Company was incorporated under the Canada Business Corporations Act on March 1, 2018.
-The head office of the Company is located at 130 Spadina Avenue, Suite 401, Toronto, ON M5V 2L4.
-The registered office is located at Suite 800, Wildeboer Dellelce Place, 365 Bay Street, Toronto, ON M5V 2H1.
+The head and registered offices of the Company are located at Suite 800, 365 Bay Street, Toronto ON M5H 2V1.
 The Company is engaged in the exploration and development of mineral properties in the USA.
 The Company's common shares are listed on the TSX Venture Exchange (the "TSXV") under the symbol "NSC".
 Effective January 2022, the Company obtained approval for trading on the OTCQB and commenced trading on the OTCQB under the ticker symbol "NVDSF".